farmera/sare_grant/introduction.md

 #### What Follows

 This report is organized into twelve sections.
-In each we describe in various levels of detail both the background and results of a two-year study on the feasibility of using different multi-spectral indices to predict sucrose yield in a crop of sugar cane.
+In each we provide in varying levels of detail both background and results from a two-year study on the feasibility of using different multi-spectral indices to predict sucrose yield in sugar cane.
+Sugar has a longer season than do other crops; a crop may be planted between August and March depending on the variety and age of the cultivar (i.e. a first year 'plant' cane or a second, third or fourth year 'stubble').

 1. __Introduction__
     * This documemt.